benjie-git/CardStock/README.md

 * Allow exporting a stack into a standalone application that you can share.
 * Add a way to view all code used in a whole stack in one place.
 * Add a way to view recent error messages, and click to jump to the offending line of code in the Designer.
+* Allow exporting a stack into a standalone application that you can share/distribute.

+## Known Issues
+* Native views, like buttons and text fields, always remain in front of shapes and images, which get drawn directly on the card view.
+* Visual selection indicators (the blue dotted outlines) are drawn behind native views, and so can hide behind overlapping native views.

 ## Requirements
 CardStock requires Python 3.7 or newer, and wxPython 4.0 or newer.
 And for more responsive Sound playing, you can optionally install the python module simpleaudio.